AdamWhiteHat/Quazicrystal/README.md

 But wait, theres more!

-It doesnt generate just one of these images
+It doesnt generate just one of these images, it generates several that you can compose together to make an animation.

-A n-fold symmetry quazi crystal generates n frames.
+A n-fold rotational quazi crystal generates n frames.
 Combine them with a free online gif making service (or write your own routine in C#) and you can make animated gifs like this:

 ![Animated Quazicrystal GIF](https://raw.githubusercontent.com/AdamWhiteHat/Quazicrystal/master/Quasicrystal_7FoldSym.gif "Animated gif")

-The above is an example of 7-fold rotational symmetry.
-Each frame is one of the 7 different rotations.
+The above is an example of 7-fold rotational quazicrystal.
+Each frame is rotated 1/7th of a full 360 degree rotation.

-Here is a quazicrystal with 5-fold symmetry:
+Here is a quazicrystal with 5 rotations about the axis:

 ![5-fold symmetry quazicrystal](https://raw.githubusercontent.com/AdamWhiteHat/Quazicrystal/master/Quasicrystal_5FoldSym.gif "5-fold symmetry quazicrystal")